By Lissa Rankin

-I’m in love with this Alanis Morrissette song “You Owe Me Nothing in Return.”
-In fact, I have a girl crush on Alanis in general, especially after I heard her speak with one my spiritual influences Adyashanti.
+I’m in love with the Alanis Morrissette song “You Owe Me Nothing in Return.”
+In fact, I have a girl crush on Alanis in general, especially after I heard her speak with one of my spiritual influences Adyashanti.
 For a long time, I used the lyrics to this song about unconditional love as a sort of sacred contract I proposed between friends, family members, and romantic partners.
 It was my benchmark, the ideal of perfect love that I strove to achieve.

 Years later, I’d love to sit down for tea with Alanis and ask her if she still felt the same way about unconditional love as she did when she wrote this song.
 I still love it and resonate with a lot of it, but I feel like there might be an additional verse.
 Maybe I’ll have to write my own song some day . . .